-At XOAP we use elements of SCRUM for all of our software development projects.
+At XOAP we use elements of SCRUM for all of our software and infrastructure development projects.

 The official SCRUM guide can be found here.
 From this we try to follow the these aspects: